peerlibrary/peerlibrary/README.md

 Contributing
 ------------

-PeerLibrary is currently in active development where we are trying to create basic architecture.
+PeerLibrary is currently in an active development where we are trying to create basic architecture.
 Major code refactoring and rewrites are thus common.
 Clear roadmap has not yet been established.
 Nevertheless you are invited to join the development but please understand that things might be changing under your feet